 This watch has many sensors and useful navigation tools to find your way around, navigate, and record your routes.
 Combined with a simple topographic map, you can go anywhere.

 Distance traveled, speed, rate of climb, altitude, heading, position, atmospheric pressure, weather trend, sunrise and sunset times, temperature, strength, and altitude graphs: you have all the information you need for your exploration.
 The Traverse also has a compass and alerts you in the event of a thunderstorm.
-Waterproof, it can be used underwater up to 100 meters!
+Waterproof, can use it underwater up to 100 meters!

 50 x 50 x 16.5 mm